Summer Chushki Byurek

 Before you start

-• Extract the moisture from the peppers.
+• Respect the moisture extraction.

 Ingredients

-• whole roasted red peppers32 oz
+• whole roasted red peppers2 med

 • feta cheese7 oz

-• whole-milk ricotta3 oz
+• whole-milk ricotta or shredded low-moisture mozzarella3 oz

 • eggs4 large